Ocular Melanoma Registry, click here Version OptionsOcular MelanomaHeadline.

 This page outlines recent meetings and activities of the town and The Regional Ocular Melanoma Committee and its partners related to concerns around the occurrence of ocular melanoma locally.

 November 2019 - Additional research underway, as the town is moving forward following the October 21st report by Dr. Brennan and recommendation to complete blood sampling (serum analysis, whole genome sequencing) of additional patients.
-Results of the blood testing of willing patients should be completed and reported to the Huntersville Board of Commissioners by Summer of 2020.
+Results of the blood testing of willing patients should be completed late summer 2020 and reported to the Huntersville Board of Commissioners.

 October 21, 2019 - Update to Town Board of Commissioners